-Some women with VWD also have heavy bleeding a few days or weeks after giving birth and some have a lot of period pain or irregular periods.
+Some women with VWD also have heavy bleeding a few days or weeks after giving birth, or pregnancy loss.
+Some women also have a lot of period pain or irregular periods.
 However, these symptoms are not always related to VWD and may have other causes.
 An assessment by a gynaecologist is an important part of understanding and treating these symptoms effectively.

 What are the types of VWD?